-During the diagnosis process, the veterinarian will look for certain clinical signs, starting with a full examination.
-From there, if your vet suspects that your dog may be suffering from GME, he or she may then decide to order a serious of test which may include a:
+The veterinarian will look for clinical signs during the diagnosis, starting with a complete examination.
+From there, if your vet suspects that your dog may be suffering from GME, they may then decide to order a series of tests, which may include a:

-- Cerebrospinal fluid analysis (extracted from spinal cord through spinal tap).
+- Cerebrospinal fluid analysis (extracted from the spinal cord through a spinal tap).

 - Complete Blood Count (will show an increase in white blood cells).

-- Biopsy of Brain Tissue (if there is a tumor or other lesions).
+- Biopsy of Brain Tissue (if a tumor or other lesions).

 - Magnetic Resonance Imaging (MRI) of the brain or other area where a lesion is suspected.

-- Computed Tomography (CT of the brain or another area of the body).
+- Computed Tomography (CT of the brain or another body area).